AdityaKshettri/Project_Planner/README.md

 # Project_Planner
 Here is a project planner website where you can manage your projects as to which one is finished and which one you are currently working on.
+You can also manage these using Drag and Drop Machanism.